csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 1. Don't hardcode model configuration values; use a configuration file in a plain text format like cfg, yaml, or toml, and read in the values.

+1. You don't need an upstream remote when you own a repository.
+If your team or organization owns a repository, an upstream remote may not be necessary (depending on org rules or practices), but it may still be a good idea.

 1. Avoid including data (input or output) in a source code repository.
 There's some gray area for data used in an example, but the data should be small.